StanfordGeospatialCenter/Map2App-Workshop/ReadMe.md

 Now you know how to make a map of anything, with nothing but your Google account.
 Next time you have a report to do, make a better version of this and your teacher will love you.
 Moneyback guarantee.

+Bonus: Since we've been looking at rail maps, check out this interactive map that shows travel times across teh continent, before and after, the creation of the transcontinental rail system.
+[Travel Times before and after the Railroads](http://mdweaver.github.io/times_year/)